-- 105 For the annual and 6-months IS indices considered no significant trends are detected.
-For the 3-months aggregation scale, the maximum snow extent shows a positive trend (τ = 0.29) during autumn (Oct-Dec) and a negative trend (τ = -0.24) in the summer season (Jul-Sep).
-Considering snow cover permanency expressed by the mean percentage of snow-covered days (IT), the Kendall coefficient τ has significant values in extended areas (see fig.1, at the 3-months aggregation). - 110 gation) including: i) negative trends in Southern Iceland (Apr-Jun, $\tau = -0.44$), on the Pyrenees (Apr-Jun, τ from -0.31 to -0.41), Atlantic Scandinavian Coast and Western Alps (Jul-Aug), with τ varying in the interval -0.47 to -0.34; ii) positive trends above Austria and Czech Republic (Oct-Dec, $\tau = 0.25 - 0.37$), the Balkan region (Oct-Mar, $\tau = 0.25 - 0.66$) and Northern Iceland (Apr-Jun, $\tau \approx 0.28$).
+0.29) during autumn (October-December) and a negative trend ( $\tau = -0.24$ ) in the summer season (July-September).

+Considering snow cover permanency expressed by the mean percentage of snow-covered days (IT), the Kendall coefficient $\tau$ has significant values in extended areas (see Fig. 1, at the 3-months aggregation) including: i) negative trends in Southern Iceland (April-June, $\tau=-0.44$ ), on the Pyrenees (April-June, $\tau$ from -0.31 to -0.41), Atlantic Scandinavian Coast and Western Alps (July-August), with $\tau$ varying in the interval -0.47 to -0.34; ii) positive trends above Austria and Czech Republic (October-December, $\tau=0.25-0.37$ ), the Balkan region (October-March, $\tau=0.25-0.66$ ) and Northern Iceland (April-June, $\tau\approx0.28$ ).

-115 4.2 Correlation with large scale patterns of climate variability
+4.2 Correlation with large scale patterns of climate variability

 We first checked for correlations between IS or WO and the previously-cited modes of climate variability (i.e. AO, NAO, EA, EA/WR, SCA, and POL).
 The results obtained are reported in Table 1.
 The winter spatial variability appears to be mainly driven by the Arctic Oscillation, which is negatively correlated with the mean, the maximum and the minimum snow cover extent.
-This connection

-120 persists also during spring, when the effect of the Polar Pattern, with the opposite sign, can be observed.
+This connection persists also during spring, when the effect of the Polar Pattern, with the opposite sign, can be observed.
 The East Atlantic pattern is positively correlated with winter snow cover, but its significance is smaller.
 The North Atlantic Oscillation is preferentially related to the summer snow cover (positively with mean and maximum, and negatively with the minimum).